Techiecam/Techiecams-Server/README.md

 - [ ] Update Plugins

-### Test Quote
+#### Test Quote

-> The doctor said all my bleading is internal which means the blood is where it's supposed to be.
+> *The doctor said all my bleeding is internal which means the blood is where it's supposed to be.*
-> - Det.
+> Det.
 Jake Parolta, Brooklyn Nine-Nine